timgdevsim/portfolio/content/blogs/growing.md

-The game can be dowloaded on itchio with the folowing link
+The game can be downloaded on itchio with the folowing link

+We can see the rate of the game with 7620 entry

 https://itch.io/jam/gmtk-2024/rate/2911000